How to Incorporate Social Proof on Your Website (And Why You Want To)

 Social Proof Ideas

-So now that you have a clear understanding of what social proof is and why it is essential to your digital marketing campaign, here is a look at some ideas to try.
+So, now that you clearly understand what social proof is and why it is essential to your digital marketing campaign, here is a look at some ideas to try.

 Customer Reviews and Testimonials